The competent Computational Thinking test (cCTt): a valid, reliable and gender-fair test for longitudinal CT studies in grades 3-6: Methodology

-Prior to applying IRT, one must verify whether we meet the unidimensionality criteria, and if not, to what degree this is misspecified, as the larger the misspecification, the bigger the impact on the estimated parameters.
-One approach that can be employed to verify unidimensionality is Confirmatory Factor Analysis \citep{kong_validating_2022}.
-As the data is binary, we employ an estimator which is adapted to this data type (Diagonally Weighted Least Squares).
-The goodness of fit of CFA models can be estimated using multiple metrics (see Table \ref{tab:fit_metrics}) which can be either global (i.e. ``how far a hypothesized model is from a perfect model''~\citep{xia_rmsea_2019}) or local (i.e. how far the hypothesised model compares to the baseline model which has the worst fit?~\citep{xia_rmsea_2019}).
 Then, when analysing the results of IRT (as provided by the lavaan package), ANOVA may be employed to determine which model fits best (1PL, 2PL, 3PL or 4PL) by comparing the difference in log likelihood and degrees of freedom, and determining whether the difference is significant.
 Once the best model type has been selected, one should verify the local independence between pairs of item residuals for the selected model type with Yen's Q3 statistic \citep{yen_effects_1984} and make adjustments to ensure the independence between them.
-The resulting IRT model should then be evaluated using multiple fit indices~\citep{alavi_chi-square_2020}.
-See Table \ref{tab:fit_metrics} for the metrics and thresholds used to evaluate the fit of the CFA and IRT models.
+The resulting IRT model should then be evaluated using multiple fit indices \citep{alavi_chi-square_2020}{, including:}